ExpertSpeak | Anand Ganesh speaks at MachineCon 2018

 Zero Moment of Truth (ZMOT) – Winning Women Shoppers

 The moment I reached out for my smartphone was a game-changing moment, as marketing pundits would say.
 It is this moment that makes consumers (a major chunk being women) smart, confident and satisfied shoppers (Like me!).
-This moment of information enables consumers to make choices that decide the success or failure of any brand today.

 Social Data and The New Age of Customer Intelligence